oneilh/Cybite-FrontEnd-Aug-2024-Cohort--Mini_Projects-/README.md

 # Frontend Course
-This are projects that were done throughout the course.
+These are projects done throughout the course.

 ## Projects

+### 1. MovieLists App:
+lists of movies with react

+**objectives ✅**
+- components
+- dynamics components
+- organising our components in modules
+- events

-### Counter App:
+### 2. Counter App:
-simple to use counter app.
+simple to use counter app

+**features 😱**
+- define your starting value and count value
+- enable or disable to show negative count value

+**objectives ✅**
+- hooks rules
+- useState
+- accessing json values
+- lifting state values up